'Slow' roll-out of median barrier despite reducing head-on deaths by half

 However, he said that just 16km of barrier installed in one year was too slow.

-He said that part of the problem is resistance from locals, who don't like driving further up the road to turn around.
+He said that part of the problem was resistance from locals, who don't like driving further up the road to turn around.

 "We're stuck at the moment because we've got a lot of people who don't want to see speeds lowered and we've also got a lot of people who don't want to see barriers installed - at the same time we've got a horrendous road toll, and while we're sitting talking, people are dying."